Joe Mixon Player Prop Bets for NFL Week 1 - Cincinnati vs. Las Vegas

 - Mixon did not record a rush attempt in Week 18 versus the Browns.

-- Over his last three games, Mixon has taken 30 carries for 111 yards (37.0 per game) and one touchdown.
+- During his last three games, Mixon has racked up 30 carries for 111 yards (37.0 per game) and one touchdown.

 Mixon's Cincinnati Teammates